Ottawa business design: Professionalism for government and tech

 Principles of User-Centric Design

 Empathy Mapping: To start, understand your target audience – their pain points, motivations, and behaviors.
-Create personas for government officials or tech entrepreneurs, detailing their needs regarding website functionality.
+Create Personas for government officials or tech entrepreneurs, detailing their needs regarding website functionality.

-Wireframing: Develop a wireframe that includes key user journeys, mapping out how users navigate through your site.
+Wireframing: Develop a Wireframe that includes key user journeys, mapping out how users navigate through your site.
 Tools like Figma or Adobe XD can aid in visualizing these journeys.

-Iterative Design: Adopt an Agile methodology, allowing for continuous feedback and iterations based on user testing.
+Iterative Design: Adopt an Agile methodology, allowing for continuous feedback and iterations based on User Testing.
 This addresses issues early and keeps the design user-focused.

 Practical Implementation Example